JoelChan13/mildew-detector/README.md

 **Source**: [Development Methodologies for Big Data Analytics Systems](https://www.google.com.mt/books/edition/Development_Methodologies_for_Big_Data_A/h0jhEAAAQBAJ?hl=en&gbpv=0)

 - The CRISP-DM process is split up into sprints, and further divided into epics, which were documented using a Kanban Board provided by GitHub [@JoelChan13's Mildew Detector in Cherry Leaves Project](https://github.com/users/JoelChan13/projects/8/views/1).
-- Kanban boards are important in CRISP-DM processes because they help manage and visualize the workflow of data mining and data science projects.
+- Kanban boards are important in CRISP-DM processes because they help manage and visualise the workflow of data mining and data science projects.
 Here’s how Kanban boards contribute to the efficiency and effectiveness of CRISP-DM:
-   1. Visualization of Tasks and Progress: Kanban boards provide a clear, visual representation of tasks across different stages of the CRISP-DM process.
+   1. Visualisation of Tasks and Progress: Kanban boards provide a clear, visual representation of tasks across different stages of the CRISP-DM process.
 By using columns to represent phases such as "To Do," "In Progress", and "Done," teams can see at a glance where each task is in the workflow.
 This helps in tracking progress and identifying any bottlenecks or areas that need attention.
    2. Improved Workflow Management: CRISP-DM is an iterative process, meaning that data science teams often need to revisit earlier phases based on findings from later stages.
 Kanban boards support this flexibility by allowing easy movement of tasks back and forth between columns.
 This ensures that all necessary steps are completed and that any needed revisions or refinements are tracked and managed efficiently.
    3. Enhanced Communication and Collaboration: Kanban boards facilitate better communication among team members by making the status of tasks visible to everyone involved.
 This transparency ensures that all team members are on the same page regarding project progress, priorities, and responsibilities.
 It also encourages collaboration, as team members can quickly see where their input or assistance is needed.
    4. Focus on Continuous Improvement: One of the key principles of Kanban is continuous improvement.
 By using a Kanban board, teams can regularly review the flow of work, identify inefficiencies or delays, and make adjustments to improve the process.
 This aligns well with the iterative nature of CRISP-DM, where learning from each phase can lead to enhancements in how subsequent phases are executed.